MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 };
 ```

-Whenever an `AudioContext` transitions to either of the `"suspended"` or the `"interrupted"` states, the audio playback would halt.
+Whenever an `AudioContext` transitions to either `"suspended"` or `"interrupted"`, audio playback would halt.
 The main difference between `"suspended"` and `"interrupted"` is that an `AudioContext` can only move to the `"suspended"` state if the [user triggered](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspended-by-user-slot) the state change; while the UA can transition the context to the `"interrupted"` state if there is a need for that.

 With the addition of the `"interrupted"` state, the following state transitions would also be introduced:
 - `"running"` -> `"interrupted"`;
-  - Would happen whenever the UA needs to interrupt the audio playback.
+  - Would happen whenever the UA needs to interrupt audio playback.
 - `"suspended"` -> `"interrupted"`;
   - Shouldn't happen automatically.
 This transition should happen only if there is an ongoing interruption and [`AudioContext.resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) is called.
 - `"interrupted"` -> `"running"`;